 2. Start Using Password Managers

 When you have more of these complicated passwords, the problem is remembering them or forgetting them.
 In this situation, your solution will be to use a password management application, called a password manager.

-This tool comes with a variety of extensions, mobile apps, and protects you from the dark web, among other things.
-You can find out more about, reading this comprehensive review of this security tool.
+This tool comes with a variety of extensions, and mobile apps, and protects you from the dark web, among other things.

 3. Enable 2-Factor Authentication